Joiry/HSL_Carp/Part_01b.md

 ~~~

 We can use `less` to look both of these copies and see they are both still just the same text file as the original .fastq file.

+****

+## What we learned today

+ * The main takeaway is that much of how the shell works is based on conventions, and not hard and fast rules
+   * all the shell 'commands' are just little programs, written and modified by different programmers over the years
+   * similar inputs to different commands don't always produce logically similar behavior
+ * `~`, `.`, `..` are all shorthands for various paths
+ * `*` and `?` are *wildcards*, they match, respectively, any/no characters or just a single one.
+ * The shell keeps a log of all the commands you type, known as your *history*.

 That's all for today.
 Next class we'll get into more advanced manipulation of files with more specialized shell tools.